What is a social enterprise and why do you need to know about them?

 By 2009 there were already an estimated 6,000 social enterprises delivering health and social care within the NHS, many of which were set up by small groups of individuals.
-The number of healthcare workers transferring to, or setting up, social enterprises is set to increase as the providers of health care position themselves within the changing organisational structure of the NHS.
+The number of healthcare workers transfering to, or setting up, social enterprises is set to increase as the providers of health care position themselves within the changing organisational structure of the NHS.

 The phrase ‘Social Enterprise’ was invented in 1998 and is widely used but people often don’t know what it actually means.
 Key factors about social enterprises include:

 - They are businesses directly involved in producing goods or providing services for social and environmental purposes

 - They generate the majority, if not all, of their income through trading goods or services

 - They have explicit social aims and are accountable to the wider community for their social, environmental and economic impact